mcormier/blog/_posts/2008-08-23-dock-drags.md

 ### Registering for the open contents event

-Register for the open contents event with a little kode and some entries in your info.plist file.
+Register for the open contents event with a little code and some entries in your info.plist file.
 What you put in the info.plist file determines what type of data your application accepts.
 Below is a plist entry that accepts string and URL data.

 {% highlight xml %}
 <key>NSServices</key>